-This shows the file's name, kind, size, and dates, as well as EagleFiler metadata such as the title, from, and to.
+This shows the file's name, kind, size, and dates, as well as EagleFiler metadata such as the title, source URL, and from.

 If a record doesn't have a title and you haven't set one manually, EagleFiler will use the filename (without the extension) as the title, and the title will stay in sync with the filename if you rename it.